-- It identifies user's typing pattern.
-It measures and compares the series of user specific timing events also known as "typing signature" based on - Keystroke intervals - Keystroke pressure - Where the key is struck (on the edge or in the middle) - Two different approaches - Static happens once in the beginning of authentication - Dynamic happens continuously (more secure) - Samples could be taken either from conventional keyboards or from touch screens (key tap dynamics). - Low to medium accuracy: FRR/FAR can be adjusted by changing the acceptance threshold at the individual level
+- Analysis of keystroke dynamics identifies user's typing pattern.
+It measures and compares the series of user specific timing events also known as "typing signature" based on - Keystroke intervals - Keystroke pressure - Where the key is struck (on the edge or in the middle) - Two different approaches - Static happens once in the beginning of authentication - Dynamic happens continuously (more secure) - Samples could be taken either from conventional keyboards or from touch screens (key tap dynamics). - Low to medium accuracy: FRR/FAR can be adjusted by changing the acceptance threshold at the individual level [Based on Bi05]

-[Bi05]